Reds vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- When it comes to the over/under, the Reds and their foes are 5-4-1 in their last 10 contests.

-- The Reds' previous 10 matchups have not had a runline posted by bookmakers.
+- The past 10 Reds contests have not had a spread set by oddsmakers.

 Explore More About This Game